 But more than this, having other options up your sleeve after the initial rejection will mean you’re always in control.

 No one likes being turned down.
-But not knowing whether you have been or not is far worse.
+But not knowing is far worse.

 Emotions will fly in difficult conversations.
 Especially when you’re talking face to face.
 But once again, planning the interaction will help you.